allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. To view a Squadron roster to ensure all personnel have a CP, Qual codes, DAFSC and/or teams perform the following:

-A. Click on Roster tab.
+1. Click on Roster tab.

-B. On the left side \(select/order fields\) click on DAFSC, Teams.
+2. On the left side \(select/order fields\) click on DAFSC, Teams.

-C. On the right side \(select sections and types\) click on MDS Qual, LoX; Certifications and Remarks.
+3. On the right side \(select sections and types\) click on MDS Qual, LoX; Certifications and Remarks.

-D. Click print/export.
+4. Click print/export.

-E. A roster will be created indicating personnel who have their Personnel information filled in and when it was last updated.
+5. A roster will be created indicating personnel who have their Personnel information filled in and when it was last updated.

 3. If for some reason, personnel don’t have their CP/Qual/DAFSC filled in, perform the following: A. Within the Details tab, select a short name, and enter a DAFSC for the person.

-B. If you use teams, identify personnel using their short name to identify the team they belong to.
+2. If you use teams, identify personnel using their short name to identify the team they belong to.

-C. Within the Quals tab, select a short name, and ensure the individual has a primary crew position and qualifications identified.
+3. Within the Quals tab, select a short name, and ensure the individual has a primary crew position and qualifications identified.
 If not enter it within this tab.

 Setup- Letter of X module